CHAPTER B:

 Based on the assessment of humanitarian needs and the situation analysis, partners then collaborate to develop a response plan.
 Depending on the context, this will result in one of the following products:

-The HRP is primarily a management tool for the RC and HCT.
-It can also be used as a means of articulating and communicating the scope and scale of the crisis and response (to donors and the public) and, as such, can act as a resource mobilization tool.
-The HRP articulates the HCT’s common vision for in-country humanitarian action, the strategy for achieving that vision, and the actions to be taken to implement the strategy, as well as agreement on the monitoring of the collective response.
+The HRP is primarily a management tool for the HC and HCT.
+It can also be used to articulate and communicate the scope and scale of the crisis and response (to donors and the public) and, as such, it can act as a resource mobilization tool.
+The HRP articulates the HCT’s common vision for in-country humanitarian action, the strategy for achieving that vision, and the actions to take to implement the strategy, as well as agreement on the monitoring of the collective response.
 Contributions against the HRP (and Flash Appeal) are recorded and tracked by the Financial Tracking Service (FTS).

-> See section B.7 for details on resource mobilization and the FTS.
+> See section B.6 for details on resource mobilization and the FTS.

-OCHA facilitates the development of the HRP in consultation and close collaboration with the HCT, ICCG and relevant humanitarian partners.
-The elaboration of an HRP is directly linked to the analysis undertaken through the HNO.
-All people in need identified in the HNO should be considered from the outset of the planning process, given that their needs are humanitarian by definition and their severity has been ascertained by the analysis in the HNO.61 Based on the type and severity of needs identified in the HNO, a response analysis is used to review the appropriateness, relevance and feasibility of different interventions and response modalities – such as cash, voucher and in-kind assistance.
+OCHA facilitates the HRP’s development in consultation and close collaboration with the HCT, ICCG and relevant humanitarian partners.
+The elaboration of a HRP is directly linked to the analysis undertaken through the HNO.
+All people in need identified in the HNO should be considered from the outset of the planning process, given that their needs are humanitarian by definition and their severity has been ascertained by the analysis in the HNO.64 Based on the type and severity of needs identified in the HNO, a response analysis is used to review the appropriateness, relevance and feasibility of different interventions and response modalities – such as cash, voucher and in-kind assistance.

-The HRP defines outcome-level objectives that articulate the intended improvements in people’s lives and livelihoods (that ensure full respect for their rights).
-‘SMART’ objectives are used to identify specifically how the results will be achieved.
-Links with collective outcomes as part of humanitarian-development collaboration – and, where appropriate, collaboration with peace actors – are also made explicit if they exist.
-Where possible, complementary strategies are identified and referenced in the HRP and other strategic plans, such as the UN Sustainable Development Cooperation Framework, Integrated Strategic Frameworks, and Government national plans, including national DRR strategies and/or the relevant strategic plans of financial institutions and bilateral donors.
+The HRP must document how community engagement informed the response and will inform potential future adjustments, ensuring AAP at the centre of humanitarian planning.
+The HRP documents a coherent results chain, with the strategic objectives reflecting the improvements to people’s lives that the HRP intends to achieve.
+The HRP must document other planning frameworks – development, Government, peacebuilding – and outline how the HRP complements these plans.
+For example, links with collective outcomes as part of humanitarian-development collaboration – and, where appropriate, collaboration with peace actors – are also made explicit if they exist.
+Where possible, complementary strategies are identified and referenced in the HRP and other strategic plans, such as the UNSDCF, integrated strategic frameworks, and Government national plans, including national disaster risk reduction (DRR) strategies, and national climate change and/or the relevant strategic plans of financial institutions and bilateral donors.
 Some countries, often under national leadership, have articulated a set of collective outcomes to measurably reduce risk and vulnerability in areas such as food security and nutrition, health, basic social services, and durable solutions to internal displacement, among others.
 These are then referenced and linked to appropriate strategies in the HRP and equivalent development plans.

 The HPC in refugee situations